THE IMPORTANCE OF PROTEIN

 protein digestion, which in turn worsens nutritional status and the cycle

-is why we make such a point of recommending only high quality protein in
+this reason, I make a point of recommending only high quality protein in

 adequate quantity.
 Also, it is why